cui9li/learngit/readme.txt

-git is a versiion control system.
+git is a distributed versiion control system. git is free software.